-This service will include excursions as a valuable part of its overall program.
-Excursions will provide enjoyment, stimulation, challenge, new experiences and a meeting point between the service and the wider community.
-Risk assessments will be conducted and all safety precautions identified and maintained, and parent permission will be obtained before a child is taken on an excursion.
+Payne Rd OSHC includes excursions as a valuable part of its overall program.
+Excursions aim to provide children with enjoyment, stimulation, challenge, new experiences and a meeting point between the Service and the wider community.
+Parents and stakeholders are encouraged to contribute ideas and perspectives to the planning of excursions and their activities.
+The Service will evaluate each excursion to ensure outcomes are meeting intended aims and needs of children and families.